Meituan

-Meituan (Měituán (美团), literally "beautiful group"; formerly Meituan–Dianping, literally "beautiful group–reviews") is a Chinese technology company that offers a platform for a wide range of local consumer, including food delivery, restaurant reviews, travel bookings, and retail services.
+Meituan (Měituán (美团); formerly Meituan–Dianping) is a Chinese technology company that operates a platform for local services including on‑demand food delivery, in‑store services and consumer reviews under the Dazhong Dianping brand, hotel and travel bookings, and instant retail.
 The company is headquartered in Beijing and was founded in 2010 by Wang Xing.

-In 2015, Meituan merged with the local reviews site Dianping and adopted the name "Meituan-Dianping" until it was changed back to "Meituan" in 2020.
 The company launched an initial public offering on the Hong Kong Stock Exchange in September 2018.

 By the end of 2024, Meituan had over 770 million annual transacting users and over 14.5 million annual active merchants on its platform.

+Its international brand name used outside of mainland China is Keeta.

 History

 Piloted in Shanghai and Beijing, Meituan had rapidly expanded to second-tier and third-tier cities, totalling 200 million users in 2015.
-Meituan.com became a dominating company in China after a rapid consolidation of the deal-of-the-day companies.
-Earlier estimates show that there were 2000 voucher selling companies in the mid-2000s and due to intense competition in the industry only a few have emerged as dominant players.
+Meituan.com became a dominant company in China after a rapid consolidation of the deal-of-the-day companies.
+Earlier estimates show that there were 2000 voucher selling companies in the mid-2000s, and due to intense competition in the industry only a few have emerged as dominant players.
 In 2014 it accounted for 60% of the market share of deal-of-the-day group-buying websites in China.
 The company received initial funding of $12 million from Sequoia Capital.
 In May 2014, global growth equity firm General Atlantic led a $300 million Series C funding round with two other investors.
 On October 8, 2015, Meituan and Dianping, a Chinese group buying site, became one company.
 On January 19, 2016, Meituan Dianping announced that it has raised more than $3.3 billion.
 On September 20, 2018, Meituan Dianping debuted on the Hong Kong stock exchange at an IPO price of HK$69 per share.

 The company was renamed from "Meituan Dianping" to Meituan with effect from September 30, 2020.